hs950559/coryrylan.com/_posts/2015-06-22-angular-2-ng-for-syntax.md

 </code>
 </pre>

-Looking back at our `ngFor` the next interesting thing to note is `#item of items;`.
-The `#` hash key is part of the Angular 2 template syntax. `#` creates a local variable that can be referenced anywhere in our template.
+Looking back at our `ngFor` the next interesting thing to note is `let item of items;`.
+The `let` key is part of the Angular 2 template syntax. `let` creates a local variable that can be referenced anywhere in our template.
-So in our case we are creating a local variable `#item`.
+So in our case we are creating a local variable `let item`.

-The `#i` creates a template local variable to get the index of the array.
+The `let i` creates a template local variable to get the index of the array.
 If you do not need access to the index in your list the `ngFor` simply boils down to the following code.

 <pre class="language-markup">
 <code>
 {% raw %}
 &lt;ul&gt;
-    &lt;li *ngFor=&quot;#item of items&quot;&gt;
+    &lt;li *ngFor=&quot;let item of items&quot;&gt;
         {{item}}
     &lt;/li&gt;
 &lt;/ul&gt;